 What does that mean, anyway?
 Well, it means that unlike all of the other parts of speech, the interjection does not interact with any other words in the sentence.

-It does not modify anything, and it does not get modified by anything.
-It does not play the role of subject or verb.
+It doesn't modify anything, and it doesn't get modified by anything.
+It doesn't play the role of subject or verb.

 It pretty much just sits in its lonely little interjection corner and expresses emotion.
 Geez, that sounds pretty sad... poor little guys.